 - How far is Playa del Carmen from Cancun?

-- 3 How to Get from Cancun to Playa del Carmen
+- Cancun Airport Shuttle to Playa del Carmen

 - FAQ about traveling from Cancun to Playa del Carmen

 How far is Playa del Carmen from Cancun?

 The catch here is, as much as we’d love to take credit for coming up with this vacation itinerary, you’ll find that a lot of Cancun visitors consider Playa del Carmen to be the cherry on the Riviera Maya sundae.

 In other words, you can expect Route 307 to be fairly congested on your way out of Cancun, so download an app and try to plan around the traffic.
 Obviously, this depends largely on the time of the year but Playa is becoming popular amongst travelers in the area.

-Quick Info: How to Get from Cancun to Playa del Carmen
+Best Way to Get from Cancun to Playa del Carmen

 It should come as no surprise that the connectivity between these tourist magnets is incredible – if you don’t have a car of your own, these are the best ways to travel from Cancun to Playa del Carmen: